Greek cash seen lasting into June, no EU deal imminent

 "CLOCK TICKING"

-In order to receive some 7.2 billion euros left in its bailout, Athens must complete an agreed reform programme to the satisfaction of EU, IMF and ECB experts.
+In order to receive some 7.2 billion euros left in its bailout, Athens must complete an agreed reform program to the satisfaction of EU, IMF and ECB experts.

 Amid fears that the country might crash out of the euro zone, Greek bond yields have risen to their highest levels since a debt restructuring with private bondholders in 2012.
 But the latest tension has had little impact on the borrowing costs of the bloc's other heavily indebted countries.